Google Updates: A Timeline of Recent Major Google Algorithm Changes

-What have been the major Google updates and how have they impacted me?
+How have the major algorithm updates impacted me?

 Every year, Google updates or adjusts its algorithm hundreds of times.
-The vast majority of the time, the updates do not noticeably impact the results and website owners do not even notice.
-There have been a few significant times, however, when Google has made updates that cause obvious changes in rankings and traffic rates.
+The vast majority of the time, the updates do not noticeably impact SERP and website owners do not even notice.
+However, there have been a few significant times when Google has made updates that cause obvious changes in rankings and traffic rates.

 This is a basic overview of some of these major changes so you can understand how the algorithm has developed over the past few years.